karmeleon/recipes/food/chili.md

 * 1 lb ground beef
     * 90/10 seems to work well, but if you're making a double batch it doesn't hurt to use a pound of it plus a pound of 80/20.
+    * You can also substitute in a plant-based beef substitute if you're vegetarian/vegan, but the real stuff definitely tastes better.
 * 1½ sprigs fresh rosemary
 * salt
 * black pepper